 Proposed change of Article 10 section 4.a

 Section 4.a should read: The ccNSO shall have a membership consisting of ccTLD managers.
 Any ccTLD manager that meets the membership qualifications stated in paragraph 2 of this Section shall be entitled to be members of the ccNSO.
-For purposes of this Article (Article 10 ICANN Bylaws), a ccTLD manager is the organization or entity responsible for managing a country-code top-level domain, and referenced in the IANA Root Zone Database under the heading of "ccTLD Manager”, or under any later variat thereof, according to the“Delegation Record”, or any later varian, for that country-code top-level domain in the IANA Root Zone Database
+For purposes of this Article (Article 10 ICANN Bylaws), a ccTLD manager is the organization or entity responsible for managing a country-code top-level domain, and referenced in the IANA Root Zone Database under the heading of "ccTLD Manager”, or under any later variat thereof, according to the“Delegation Record”, or any later variant, for that country-code top-level domain in the IANA Root Zone Database

 B. Eligibility and selection of ccNSO Councillors: No changes proposed